Here are a few FAQs from our SNOAPYS.

 How do I attach my SNOAP dispenser to the wall?

-There is a video in How it Works to show you how alongside the instructions below.
+There are two short videos in How it Works to show you how alongside the instructions below.

 How do I remove my SNOAP wall mount from the wall when attached with the sticky strip?

 The wall mount is easy to remove and leaves no residue.
 You can also see a short video in how it works.
 Rotate the wall mount (this may feel tough) ensure to rotate, the sticky will release from the wall, you can then roll the sticky strip off the wall mount and dispose responsibly.
-Additional wall mounting tape is available to buy so you can put your SNOAP dispenser up in a new location easily.
+Additional wall mounting tape is available to buy so you can put your SNOAP dispenser up in a new location easily - click here.

 How do I assemble my SNOAP countertop and position my countertop stand?